markus-lassfolk/rutos-starlink-failover/Starlink-RUTOS-Failover/README.md

     # 3. The scripts use 'awk' and 'logger', which are included in the default BusyBox suite on RUTOS.
     ```

+4.  **Pushover:** Register a free account at https://pushover.net/ and create an application so you get both a User and Application API-Key.
+Then install the Pushover application on your mobile device and login with your account.

 ## Core Components (The Scripts)

 This solution follows a "Brain" and "Messenger" architecture for a clean separation of concerns.